-MYSQL is an open source software.
+MYSQL is open-source software.
 It is actually a relational database management system(RDBMS).
 This SQL stands for Structured Query Language.
 It is the most popular and best RDBMS used for developing a variety of web-based software applications.
-With the help of MYSQL, it is possible to organize the information, manage, retrieve and update the data whenever you wish to do.
+With the help of MYSQL, it is possible to organize the information, manage, retrieve, and update the data whenever you wish to do it.

 The full form of PHP is Hypertext Preprocessor.
 It is a server-side scripting language that helps you to create dynamic websites.
 This language is mainly used to build web-based software applications.
-It is an open source software and works fine with MYSQL.
+It is open-source software and works fine with MYSQL.
 What actually happens is, the PHP code will be executed on the server and at the browser side its HTML code will be displayed.

 Perl is usually said to be the general-purpose programming language.
 This Perl language is interpreted and highly dynamic.
 Actually, this language is used for web development, GUI development, system administration, etc. Perl is capable of working with HTML, XML, and other markup languages.